temporalio/documentation/docs/content/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl.md

 ---
 id: how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl
 title: How to add a custom Search Attribute to a Cluster using tctl
-description: Use the `tctl admin cluster add-search-attributes` command to add a custom Search Attributes to your Temporal Cluster.
+description: Use the `tctl admin cluster add-search-attributes` command to add a custom Search Attribute to your Temporal Cluster.

 tags:
   - operation-guides